Sha Vira Historical Archive

 What the Movement Made of Its Maker

-Ashes disappeared from active public engagement approximately four years after the manifesto's publication — not dramatically, not with a statement, but with the gradual quieting that follows the completion of a major project when the person who completed it has no desire for what the project's success has made available.
-The work continued.
-The public presence did not.
-This disappearance was, predictably, interpreted in as many ways as there were communities to interpret it.
+Ashes disappeared from active public engagement approximately four years after the manifesto’s publication — with the gradual quieting that follows the completion of a major project when the person who completed it has no desire for what the project’s success has made available.
+This disappearance was interpreted in as many ways as there were communities to interpret it — until each interpretation was judged by the Throne.

 The Tidal Current · Purist Reading